-Childhood Special Education (ECSE) program of the availability of the program.
-94 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the Brazos that the child will shortly reach the age of eligibility for BRAZOS ISD's ECSE program.
-95 BRAZOS ISD is an appropriate contact to receive such notice.
+program of the availability of the program.
+122 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the Brazos that the child will shortly reach the age of eligibility for Brazos ISD's ECSE program.
+123 Brazos ISD is an appropriate contact to receive such notice.

-If a child is potentially eligible for BRAZOS ISD's ECSE program, with family approval, a transition conference will be convened by the Early Intervention Agency, with an invitation to the Brazos, not fewer than 90 days and not more than 9 months before the child's 3rd birthday, to discuss any potential special education and related services the child could receive from the Brazos.
+If a child is potentially eligible for Brazos ISD's ECSE program, with family approval, a transition conference will be convened by the Early Intervention Agency, with an invitation to the Brazos, not fewer than 90 days and not more than 9 months before the child's 3rd birthday, to discuss any potential special education and related services the child could receive from the Brazos.

-If the Early Intervention Agency determines that the child is eligible for Early Intervention Services (EIS) more than 45 but less than 90 days before the child's 3rd birthday and if that child may be eligible for ECSE services under Part B, the Early Intervention Agency, as soon as possible after determining the child's eligibility, must notify BRAZOS ISD that the child on his 3rd birthday will reach the age of eligibility for the Brazos's ECSE program.
-96 BRAZOS ISD is an appropriate contact to receive such notice.
+If the Early Intervention Agency determines that the child is eligible for Early Intervention Services (EIS) more than 45 but less than 90 days before the child's 3rd birthday and if that child may be eligible for ECSE services under Part B, the Early Intervention Agency, as soon as possible after determining the child's eligibility, must notify Brazos ISD that the child on his 3rd birthday will reach the age of eligibility for the Brazos's ECSE program.
+124 Brazos ISD is an appropriate contact to receive such notice.

-BRAZOS ISD shall ensure that an IEP is in effect for an IDEA B eligible child with a disability who had previously received IDEA Part C services by the child's 3rd birthday while complying with the procedures in the Brazos's Evaluation Procedure Operating Procedure.
-If a child's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.97
+Brazos ISD shall ensure that an IEP is in effect for an IDEA B eligible child with a disability who had previously received IDEA Part C services by the child's 3rd birthday while complying with the procedures in the Brazos's Evaluation Procedure Operating Procedure.
+If a child's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.
+125

-If BRAZOS ISD knows that a child served in Part C via an Individualized Family Service Plan (IFSP) developed by the Early Intervention Agency and referred to IDEA Part B will turn 3 over the summer and that appropriate BRAZOS ISD personnel won't be available to conduct evaluations and hold ARD committee meetings during the summer, BRAZOS ISD shall ensure that required activities such as conducting the evaluations, and convening the ARD committee meeting occurs before the end of the school year.
-98
+If Brazos ISD knows that a child served in Part C via an Individualized Family Service Plan (IFSP) developed by the Early Intervention Agency and referred to IDEA Part B will turn 3 over the summer and that appropriate Brazos ISD personnel won't be available to conduct evaluations and hold ARD committee meetings during the summer, Brazos ISD shall ensure that required activities such as conducting the evaluations, and convening the ARD committee meeting occurs before the end of the school year.
+126

-When the Early Intervention Agency provides notification to BRAZOS ISD of a potentially eligible child fewer than 90 days before the student's 3rd birthday, the Early Intervention Agency must provide a written explanation to the Brazos stating the reason for the delay.
-BRAZOS ISD is an appropriate contact to receive such notice.
-If notification is given between 45-89 days before the student's 3rd birthday, BRAZOS ISD shall ensure that eligibility is determined as soon as possible.
+When the Early Intervention Agency provides notification to Brazos ISD of a potentially eligible child fewer than 90 days before the student's 3rd birthday, the Early Intervention Agency must provide a written explanation to the Brazos stating the reason for the delay.
+Brazos ISD is an appropriate contact to receive such notice.
+If notification is given between 45-89 days before the student's 3rd birthday, Brazos ISD shall ensure that eligibility is determined as soon as possible.

-If a student with a disability was served under IDEA Part C via an IFSP, the student's IFSP may serve as the IEP of a child with a disability aged 3 through 5 (or, at the discretion of the state
+If a student with a disability was served under IDEA Part C via an IFSP, the student's IFSP may serve as the IEP of a child with a disability aged 3 through 5 (or, at the discretion of the state educational agency, a 2-year-old child with a disability who will turn age 3 during the school year),

-94 Tex.
+122 Tex.
 Ed.
 Code § 29.009

-^{95 34} C.F.R. § 303.209(b)(1)(i); Early Childhood Transition FAQs (OSEP 2009).
+123 34 C.F.R. § 303.209(b)(1)(i); Early Childhood Transition FAQs (OSEP 2009).

-96 34 C.F.R. § 303.209 (b)(1)(ii).
+124 34 C.F.R. § 303.209 (b)(1)(ii).